-[3] Editor's Note: See Ch.
-119, Wetlands Protection.

-On-site runoff and erosion control.
-The applicant shall demonstrate that any adverse existing off-site runoff and erosion conditions or off-site runoff and erosion conditions which would result from the development of the OSC-PRD, are fully identified and that workable and acceptable mitigation measures are proposed as part of the submission of a final plan, consistent with .§ 125-58 herein;

-Properly maintained, each OSC-PRD shall have a residents association, which may be in the form of a corporation, non-profit organization, or trust, established in accordance with appropriate State law by a suitable legal instrument or instruments properly recorded with the Worcester County Registry of Deeds or registered in the Worcester County Registry District of the Land Court.
-As part of the final OSC-PRD site plan submission, the applicant shall supply to the Planning Board copies of such proposed instruments, which shall at a minimum provide the information required by said OSC-PRD submission requirements, § 125-35L of this Bylaw, and Site Plan Rules and Regulations in effect at the time of final submission.

-- (1) Responsibilities of the residents association.
-Said legal instruments pertaining to the residents association shall specify that the residents association shall be solely responsible for all related improvements, and all costs associated with the operation of the development, including: - (a) Roadway maintenance. - (b) Snow-plowing. - (c) Maintenance of street lighting and on-site improvements and utilities.
+- (5) On-site runoff and erosion control.
+The applicant shall demonstrate that any adverse existing off-site runoff and erosion conditions or off-site runoff and erosion conditions which would result from the development of the OSC-PRD, are fully identified and that workable and acceptable mitigation measures are proposed as part of the submission of a final plan, consistent with the provisions of § 125-58 of the Bylawherein. - O. Residents association.
+In order to ensure that common open space and common facilities within the development will be properly maintained, each OSC-PRD shall have a residents association, which may be in the form of a corporation, non-profit organization, or trust, established in accordance with appropriate State law by a suitable legal instrument or instruments properly recorded with the Worcester County Registry of Deeds or registered in the Worcester County Registry District of the Land Court.
+As part of the final OSC-PRD site plan submission, the applicant shall supply to the Planning Board copies of such proposed instruments, which shall at a minimum provide the information required by said OSC-PRD submission requirements, § 125-35L of this Bylaw, and Site Plan Rules and Regulations in effect at the time of final submission. - (1) Responsibilities of the residents association.
+Said legal instruments pertaining to the residents association shall specify that the residents association shall be solely responsible for all related improvements, and all costs associated with the operation of the development, including: - (a) Roadway maintenance. - (b) Snow-plowing and clearing of all walkways and public paths/areas. - (c) Maintenance of street lighting and on-site improvements and utilities. - P. Amendments without public hearing.
+Following the granting of a special permit pursuant to this Section, the Planning Board may, upon application and for good cause shown, without public hearing, amend the OSC-PRD plan solely to make changes in lot lines shown on the plan, which lot lines are not part of the perimeter of the site, or other minor engineering changes, provided, however, that no such amendment shall:

-Editor's Note: See Ch.
+&lt;sup>2 Editor's Note: See Ch.
 119, Wetlands Protection.